theshohidul/FastAPI-Boilerplate/README.md

 ```
 After docker containers are up, you can access the application in: http://localhost:8080

-Then  exec inside the app container, and go to /app/core/db/migrations - run below command:
+Then  exec inside the docker app container and activate the venv, and go to /app/core/db/migrations - run below command:
 ```bash
   alembic upgrade head
 ```